Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-that is, we obtain two ellipses of equal volume (absolute value of determinant), centered at the origin (see \figref{subfig:fig_jet_o}).
-Each such ellipse intersects with the unit circle at four points (or in all points, in which case the assertion is trivial).
-Equivalently, the norms of the first column vectors in \eqref{eq:JET_interp:AV}, $\tba^{(1)}$ and $\tba^{(2)}$, are $2\pi$-cyclic continuous functions of $\theta_r$, taking the value $1$ four times in each cycle.
-Thus, using the intermediate value theorem there exists an angle $\theta_r$ (and in fact, four such angles per cycle) for which the norms of $\tba^{(1)}$ and $\tba^{(2)}$ are equal, as illustrated in \figref{subfig:fig_jet_v}.
+} That is, we obtain two ellipses of equal area (absolute value of determinant), centered at the origin (see \figref{subfig:fig_jet_o}).
+The norms of the first column vectors in \eqref{eq:JET_interp:AV}, $\tba^{(1)}$ and $\tba^{(2)}$, are $2\pi$-cyclic continuous functions of $\theta_r$.
+Thus, using the intermediate value theorem, there exists an angle $\theta_r$ (and in fact, four such angles per cycle) for which the norms of $\tba^{(1)}$ and $\tba^{(2)}$ are equal, as illustrated in \figref{subfig:fig_jet_v}.

 Multiplying each of the resulting matrices, $A_i V$, on the left, by an appropriate rotation matrix $U_i^\dagger$, where